Rali-28/web-portfolio/README.md

   - [x] Make Navbar fixed

   ##### HERO Section
-  - [ ] TODO: Change picture hero section profile picture of myself
+  - [x] Change picture hero section profile picture of myself

   ##### ABOUT Section
   - [x] Change texts into an introduction of myself include why I wanted to pursue this career